Effective Pizza Marketing Ideas for Independent Pizzeria Owners and Small Chains

 Pizza Marketing Ideas

-Pizza by the slice is always a good option to have for customers who come by themselves.
-And offering a combo of a slice of pizza and pop in the $4-6 range will attract walk-in customers during lunchtime.
+Offering a combo of a slice of pizza and pop in the $4-8 range will attract walk-in customers during lunchtime, especially.

 Most walk-in business in pizzerias consists of people looking for pizza by the slice; so do not make them buy a whole pizza.